 It's even more important to schedule an eye exam if you do experience uncomfortable symptoms, such as redness, itchy eyes, or blurry vision.
 Even headaches happening more frequently can be an indication of more going on beneath the surface, so make sure to discuss these changes with your provider.

 Andrew recommends that his patients between the ages of 20 and 60 come in for a routine eye exam every 2 years.
 Kids 19 and under should come in every year, and adults over 60 should come back annually as well.
+We offer eye exams for both children and adults at our HealthOne Optometry clinic.
 Regular eye exams are a small commitment you can make throughout your life that will save you time and money in the future!

-So many of us taken our vision for granted, when in reality we should be thankful for it every day!
+So many of us take our vision for granted when in reality we should be thankful for it every day!
 Our eyes are the windows to the world around us, so we should all be taking preventative steps to preserve our quality of vision for as long as we can.

 You can visit our clinic to become a patient, learn more about how to prevent dry eyes, and book an appointment with our Optometrist!
 We look forward to caring for your vision and providing you with an informative, supportive, and ultimately unmatched experience.